Keeper-Security/keeper-sdk-examples/AzureAdminAutoApprove/README.md

 Use `AdminLoginConfiguration` function to upload Keeper configuration This is `HTTP trigger` function that supports GET and POST methods.
-GET returns the current Keeper configuration
+* GET returns the current Keeper configuration
-POST uploads the new one
+* POST uploads the new one
-This function required admin level authorization.
+This function requires admin level authorization.

-`curl -d @config.json <AdminLoginConfiguration URL for administrator>` It returns "Success" if configuration is accepted.
+`curl -d @config.json <AdminLoginConfiguration URL for administrator>`

+It returns `Success` if configuration is accepted.